 Check out the Chapel of Souls.

 I feel like I keep repeating this, but it’s only because it’s true: The Chapel of Souls is home to some of the most gorgeous azulejos in Porto!

 Unlike the other churches on this one day Porto travel guide, the Chapel of Souls doesn’t incorporate azulejos into its exterior decor–the exterior is entirely azulejos.

 It’s quite the sight, especially viewed from the corner when you can appreciate both angles.

-While small, this chapel does also boast a similar (beautiful) interior style to other Porto churches, and is free to visit–something to keep in mind if you’re traveling Porto on a budget.
+While small, this chapel does also boast a similar (beautiful) interior style to other Porto churches, it is both fast and free to visit.

 Grab a snack (or not) at the Majestic Cafe.